mmosc/sparkify-apache-cassandra/README.md

 4. ```images``` folder, contaning the images for the readme and for the jupyter notebook.

-## Queries
-The database is optimised for queries of the following type:
-1. Give me the artist, song title and song's length in the music app history that was heard during sessionId = 338, and itemInSession = 4
-2. Give me only the following: name of artist, song (sorted by itemInSession) and user (first and last name) for userid = 10, sessionid = 182
-3. Give me every user name (first and last) in my music app history who listened to the song 'All Hands Against His Own'

 ## ETL Pipeline and DB
 The file ```Project_1B_ Project_Template.ipynb``` includes
 1. the preprocessing of the files